Light Pipe Design Guide

 The physical features of your light pipe are only a fraction of the design decisions that will need to be made during the design phase.
 Throughout this guide, we’ll cover additional considerations and the science behind them when choosing the ideal light pipe for your needs.

-Light Pipes Vary in More Than Just Color
+Light Pipes Vary in More than Just Color

 Like with any new product design, the decisions made early in the process can shape some of the constraints that must be accommodated later in the process, from the size of the PCB to the amount of space on a panel.
-These decisions may not seem like that big a deal, but when light indication or user interface decisions are made early-on, the manufacturers — and ultimately the end users — win.
-Light pipes are available in a variety of styles and can suit a host of LED mounting options.
-To really maximize efficiencies in your product design, you need to know the pros and cons of the different types of light pipes.
-They typically fall into two major categories: rigid and flexible.
+These decisions may not seem like that big a deal, but when light indication or user interface decisions are made early-on, the manufacturers and ultimately the end users win.

-Rigid light pipes are meant to be used in applications that where the light doesn’t need to bend around a corner or angle.
-Therefore, these do not bend like flexible light pipes.
-They’re made of polycarbonate rods that transfer light from the PCB to the user interface.
-Rigid light pipes are meant to be used in devices where the light only needs to travel a short distance from the PCB and panel, compared to flexible light pipes that transmit light longer distances.
+Rigid light pipes are meant to be used in devices where the light only needs to travel a short distance from the PCB and panel, compared to flexible light pipes that transmit light longer distances...
 Although rigid light pipes do not bend themselves, they can still move light around right angles and tight corners.

-Pros of rigid light pipes
+Pros of rigid light pipes:

 • Ideal for vertical or right-angle orientation

-• Great for board-mount, press fit and surface mount LEDs
+• Great for board-mount, press-fit, and surface-mount LEDs

 • Bend light around a fixed corner

-• Available in right angle, 1-position, 2-position and 3-position
+• Available in right angle, 1-position, 2-position, and 3-position

-Cons of rigid light pipes
+Cons of rigid light pipes:

 • Designed to transmit light short distances